STMX2023/DrivingPro/README.md

 # DrivingPro PWA

-A sleek, iOS-style Progressive Web App for driving test preparation and practice.
+A sleek, iOS-style Progressive Web App for Uber driver assistance and optimization.

 ## Features